RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Rock Band/Rock Band.md

 	<img src="band-final.png">
 </div>

-# Step 1: Coding a Drum { .activity }
+# Step 1: Making a Drum { .activity }

-First, let's make a drum that makes a sound when it's hit.
+First, let's create a drum that makes a sound when it's hit.

 ## Activity Checklist { .check }